Written by Stacey Kelleher.

 - Death

 Ammonia is commonly found in glass cleaners, paints, as well as human and animal urine.
-Therefore, avoid using bleach to clean litter boxes and diaper pails.
+Therefore, avoid using this compound to clean litter boxes and diaper pails.

 Bleach and Acids

 Many common household cleaning products contain acids, including glass cleaners, dishwasher detergents, drain cleaners, and toilet cleaners.
-Mixing these products with bleach can release chlorine gas which can cause:
+Mixing these products with this compound can release chlorine gas which can cause:

 - Breathing problems